gryzzly/photos-map/content/07-04-2019/index.md

 # Oranienburg Dino Park

-We went for a cycle up north to Oranienburg.
+A cycle trip up north to Oranienburg.

 We started via Wedding and cycled all the way up to Oraniendamm.
-We noticed a cute turn between the houses that led onto
+At the place where Berliner Strasse comes near Alt-Hermsdorf we noticed a cute turn between the houses that led onto nice long secluded walking /cycling next to beautiful marshes.
+Very nice start!